magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 _(string)_

 String of HTML which is appended to `document.body` in the Sandbox.
+Since the content is appended to an existing document, you should not include `<html>`, `<head>`, or `<body>` tags - just include the content that should go inside the body.

 ### style